-The momentary average interruption frequency index event (MAIFIe) measures the average frequency of momentary interruption events experienced by customers during the reporting period.
+MAIFIe measures the average frequency of momentary interruption events experienced by customers during the relevant reporting period.
 Where one or more unsuccessful attempts to restore supply occur, which results in a sustained interruption, the associated momentary interruption event is not included in the calculation of MAIFIe.

-We are not proposing any material change to the current definition of MAIFIe other than defining a momentary interruption as event as having a duration of three minutes or less.
-The proposed change to the definition of a momentary interruption event is discussed in section 3.2.3.
+We are not recommending any material change to the current definition of MAIFIe other than defining a momentary interruption event as having a duration of three minutes or less.
+This change to the definition of a momentary interruption event is discussed in section 3.2.3.